 - 19. What is sustainable development?
 What are the goals and strategies of a sustainable future? - 20.
-What are the positive and negative impacts of Green Revolution on Environment?. - 21.
+What are the positive and negative impacts of Green Revolution on Environment? - 21.
 Discuss conflicts of interests in development and environmental protection. - 22.
 Explain wetlands, its importance, and international initiatives for wetland conservation

-Third Semester

-Course XV - 21P3EVST11: BIODIVERSITY, CONSERVATON AND SOCIAL ISSUES
+M.Sc.
+Degree Examination, Third Semester, Faculty of Environmental Science Course XV - 21P3EVST11: BIODIVERSITY, CONSERVATON AND SOCIAL ISSUES